• Skip to main content

 Can I declare bankruptcy on $50,000 of tax debt?

 Filing bankruptcy will create a stay that temporarily stops the IRS from pursuing collection actions, but you will not necessarily be able to eliminate all of your tax debt in bankruptcy.
-Talk with a bankruptcy or tax attorney for guidance, but typically, you can only get rid of income tax debts that are at least three years old if you file bankruptcy.
+Talk with a bankruptcy or tax attorney for guidance, but typically, you can only get rid of income tax debts that are at least three years old if you file for bankruptcy.

 Will I go to jail if I owe more than $50,000 to the IRS?